mkitsos/xmoney-woocommerce/README.md

 ## How It Works

-1. Customer selects xMoney Payments as payment method on checkout
+1. Customer selects xMoney as payment method on checkout
 2. Payment form loads embedded in the checkout page
 3. Customer enters payment details (or uses saved card/digital wallet)
 4. Payment is processed securely via xMoney